Dhanu297/NodeAssignment/README.md

 - npm
 - A Firebase project with Firestore enabled
 - Firebase Admin SDK credentials (service account JSON) To get the service account json file go to your firebase console.
 Project settings - there is a dropdown menu called service account.
 Then there are 4 options to chose which technology.
-Select node js and generate new private key. copy that file  into configuration folder with name FireBaseAdminConfig.json
+Select node js and generate new private key.

 Installation
 1. Clone the repository